ogobrecht/ploc/README.md

 }
 ```

-Note that the target directory `docs` must already exist - otherwise npm will
-throw an error.
 The resulting output should something like this:

 ```sh
 > plex@ build:all_docs /Users/ottmar/code/plex